We a good story

 About The Tickencote Treasure

 The Tickencote Treasure (1903) is a work of adventure fiction by Anglo-French writer William Le Queux.
 Published at the beginning of Le Queux's career as a leading author of popular thrillers, The Tickencote Treasure is a story of piracy, mystery, and suspense on the high seas.
 Using his own research and experience as a journalist and adventurer, Le Queux crafts an accessible, entertaining tale for readers in search of a literary escape.
 Known for his works of fiction and nonfiction on the possibility of Germany invading Britain-a paranoia common in the early twentieth century-William Le Queux also wrote dozens of thrillers and adventure novels for a dedicated public audience.
 Although critical acclaim eluded him, popular success made him one of England's bestselling writers.
 In The Tickencote Treasure, a struggling doctor gets the chance of a lifetime when an old sea captain recruits him for a voyage to Africa.
 Unsure at first, Paul Pickering accepts his offer, embarking on a journey that brings him to the coast of Algeria.
 After several uneventful days at sea, the crew is surprised to discover a strange ship floating toward them.
 Although it resembles an old Elizabethan vessel, the hull looks relatively new.
 Thinking it abandoned, a group of sailors boards the phantom ship to find it hermetically sealed.
 Hoping for treasure, they go below deck to find a strange old man instead.
 As the story unfolds, an atmosphere of mystery and an ancient legend threaten to overwhelm Pickering and his comrades.
-With a beautifully designed cover and professionally typeset manuscript, this edition of William Le Queux's The Tickencote Treasure is a classic work of adventure fiction reimagined for modern readers.
+This edition of William Le Queux's The Tickencote Treasure is a classic work of adventure fiction reimagined for modern readers.

 Show more